alvarorf/ruby-webscraper/README.md

 - Step 2: Open the project folder where the repository was downloaded.
 Once you are in that folder, open a terminal and make sure that it will be opened in that specific folder.
 - Step 3: Once you are in the terminal, just type in: `bundle install`.
 This will install the required dependencies for this project.
 - Step 4: Now, you can just run the project.
 Just move (or `cd`) into the bin folder (from within the terminal), and type in: `ruby main.rb`.
+- Step 5 (Optional): To test the project

 ### Author